 You can read in someone’s home, ensconced in comfortable chairs with a cup of tea close at hand, or you can read at their bedside in a care home or hospital.

-You can read over the phone, or via Skype.
+You can read over the phone, or via Skype or Zoom.
 (Hint: grandparents or great-grandparents love to have kids read to them via Skype.)

-Don’t wait for a formal occasion – if you read something that an elderly friend or family member would find interesting, give them a call and read it to them.
+Don’t wait for a formal occasion – if you read something that an older friend or family member would find interesting, give them a call and read it to them.

 If you know of someone who perhaps has sight issues, or other issues that might make reading difficult (such as hand or head tremors), give the person a call or pop in to see them.
 Ask if there is anything they’d like you to read for them.
 One friend of mine often wanted me to read letters to her.